 University-Generated Revenue (in millions of dollars)

-Analysis of results and challenges: University Generated Revenue was down 5.4% to $222.3M for FY18 compared with FY17, primarily due to declines of $7.8M in federal receipts (-8.5%), $2.8M in capital improvement project receipts (-50.6%), $1.1M in dormitory, food service and auxiliary receipts (-6.6%), and $1.1M in tuition and fees (-2.2%).
+Analysis of results and challenges: In early estimates, University Generated Revenue was down 7.9% to $204.7M for FY19 compared with FY18, led by declines of $11.5M in Student Tuition and Fees Revenue (-22.8%) and $5M in University of Alaska Receipts (-11.0%).
 Federal receipts were mainly competitive grants or contracts supporting research, but Title III and other funds supporting educational programming are also significant.
-Over the five-year period from FY14 to FY18, University Generated Revenue was down 5.5%, mostly tracing to decreases in State of Alaska restricted fund support of the University.
-Tuition and fee revenue has increased 8.2% over the past five years due to rate increases; SCH generation has declined 15.6% over this period, partly due to recent decreases in the annual number of high school graduates in Alaska and partly due to low unemployment rates, which particularly impact community campus enrollments.
-UAF likely continues to be affected by reduced market appeal of the University of Alaska after several years of budget uncertainty and extensively publicized program reductions.
-The future prospects for increasing University Generated Revenue are guarded.
+Over the five-year period from FY15 to FY19, University Generated Revenue was down 9.4%, mostly tracing to decreases in Capital Improvement Project Receipts and Student Tuition and Fees Revenue.
+Tuition and fee revenue has decreased 20.2% over the past five years due despite rate increases; SCH generation has declined 17.0% over this period, partly due to recent decreases in the annual number of high school graduates in Alaska and partly due to low unemployment rates, which particularly impact community campus enrollments.
+UAF likely continues to be affected by reduced market appeal of the University of Alaska with increasing budget uncertainty and extensively publicized program reductions.
 Almost 50% of University Generated Revenue is federal grants and contracts and indirect cost recovery that is mainly derived from those.
 A large majority of federal grants and contracts are competitively funded based on proposals submitted by UAF, and as faculty and staff numbers are declining due to state funding reductions, it is progressively more difficult to continue to submit the large number of proposals required.
-Nearly 30% of University Generated Revenue is directly related to enrollment (tuition, fees, dormitories, food service, and other auxiliary services), and UAF is being compelled to eliminate some academic programs due to reduced funding and the Board of Regents mandate to reduce the duplication of programs among UAA, UAF, and UAS.

 |D1: Core Service - Generate tuition and fee revenue consistent with maintaining access for low-income students and generate other revenue to the maximum extent possible and consistent with mission.|